citusdata/citus_docs/develop/api_udf.rst

 Output the planned shard movements of :ref:`rebalance_table_shards` without performing them.
 While it's unlikely, get_rebalance_table_shards_plan can output a slightly different plan than what a rebalance_table_shards call with the same arguments will do.
-This could haopen because they are not executed at the same time, so facts about the cluster -- e.g. disk space -- might differ between the calls.
+This could happen because they are not executed at the same time, so facts about the cluster -- e.g. disk space -- might differ between the calls.